Matcha Market Size and Share Forecast Outlook 2025 to 2035

 • ITO EN and Taiyo International work together to supply high-quality matcha to the North American food, beverage, and supplement industries.
 This partnership intends to combine ITO EN's ability to produce premium matcha and Taiyo's strong distribution network to fulfil the growing demand for matcha in North America.

-• Encha has launched a new single-origin matcha sourced directly from organic farms in Uji, Japan, emphasizing purity and quality while offering consumers a matcha free from additives and grown in sustainable farming practices.
+• Encha has launched a new single-origin matcha sourced directly from organic farms in Uji, Japan, emphasizing purity and quality while offering consumers a matcha that is additive-free and grown in sustainable farming practices.
 The single-origin matcha is available in ceremonial, latte, and culinary grades.

 Leading Brands